Alien Resurrection: Plot

-Two hundred years after the events of Alien 3, military scientists on the space vessel USM Auriga create a clone of Ellen Ripley, designated Ripley 8, using DNA from blood samples taken before her death.
-The Xenomorph queen's DNA has been combined with Ripley's, so the clone grows up with an embryo inside it.
+200 years after Ellen Ripley's death, military scientists aboard the space vessel USM Auriga create a clone of her, designated Ripley 8, using DNA from blood samples taken from Fiorina "Fury" 161.
+The Xenomorph queen's DNA has been combined with Ripley's, resulting in the clone growing up with an embryo inside it.
 The scientists extract the embryo, raise it, and collect its eggs while keeping Ripley 8 alive for further study.
-As a result of the Xenomorphs' DNA inside her, the clone has enhanced strength and reflexes, acidic blood, and a psychic link with the Xenomorphs.
-Additionally, the Xenomorph's genetic memory allows the clone to have some of Ripley's memories.
+As a result of the Xenomorph queen's DNA, the clone possesses enhanced strength and reflexes, acidic blood, and a psychic link with the Xenomorphs, making her more empathetic toward them than the humans she encounters.
+Additionally, the Xenomorph's genetic memory allows the clone to retain some of Ripley's memories.

-A group of mercenaries consisting of Elgyn, Johner, Christie, Vriess, Hillard, and Call arrives at Auriga on their ship Betty and deliver several abducted humans in stasis.
+A group of mercenaries—Elgyn, Johner, Christie, Vriess, Hillard, and Annalee Call—arrives at the Auriga on their ship, the Betty, delivering several abducted humans in stasis.
 The military scientists use the humans as hosts for the aliens, raising several adult Xenomorphs for study.

 The Betty crew soon encounters Ripley 8.
-Annalee Call recognizes her name and tries to kill her, suspecting that Ripley 8 may be used to create Xenomorphs, but the creatures have already been cloned.
-The mature Xenomorphs escape confinement by killing off one of their own to use its acidic blood to burn through their enclosures and capture Dr. Jonathan Gediman.
-They damage the Auriga and kill the majority of the crew who failed to evacuate, including General Perez and Elgyn.
+Call recognizes her name and attempts to kill her, suspecting that Ripley 8 may be used to create Xenomorphs, but the creatures have already been cloned.
+The mature Xenomorphs escape confinement by killing one of their own and using its acidic blood to burn through their enclosures.
+They capture Dr. Jonathan Gediman, damage the Auriga, and kill most of the crew who fail to evacuate, including General Perez and Elgyn.
 Military scientist Dr. Wren reveals that the ship's default command in an emergency is to return to Earth.
-Realizing that this will unleash the Xenomorphs on Earth, Ripley 8, the mercenaries, Wren, a soldier named DiStephano, and surviving Xenomorph host Purvis decide to head for the Betty and use it to destroy the Auriga.
+Realizing this would unleash the Xenomorphs on Earth, Ripley 8, the mercenaries, Wren, a soldier named DiStephano, and surviving Xenomorph host Purvis decide to head for the Betty and use it to destroy the Auriga.
 Along the way, Ripley 8 discovers a laboratory containing the grotesque results of the previous seven failed attempts to clone Ellen Ripley.
-A surviving one begs Ripley 8 to euthanize her; she complies and then incinerates the lab.
+One survivor begs Ripley 8 to euthanize her; she hesitantly complies and then incinerates the lab.